EricssonResearch/dnt/doc/inispec.md

     * an interface property
     * these expressions are validated against the size and type of the header field on the left-hand-side
 * `eliminate seq_rec` conditional drop, uses the given sequence recovery object and the packet's sequence number metadata
-* `jump pipeline` continues the processing on the named pipeline, which has to be defined in the *streams* section, it does not return to the current pipeline; useful for breaking up long pipelines or reuse operations for multiple streams; this action is the last one in a pipeline
+* `jump pipeline` continues the processing on the named pipeline, which has to be defined in the *streams* section, it does not return to the current pipeline; useful for breaking up long pipelines or reuse operations for multiple streams; this action is the last one in a pipeline.
+For pipeline naming, see naming convention [inispec.md](./inisec.md#naming convention)
 * `mep-start name level` Monitoring EndPoint, can initiate OAM messages
 * `mep-stop name level [object]` Monitoring EndPoint, terminates an OAM monitoring route, can report status information about an object
 * `mip name level [object]` Monitoring Intermediate Point, answers OAM messages, implicitly a mep-start point, can report status information about an object